Previous * Next

 Drilling programs were carried out at GG over the past eight years included seventeen diamond-cored holes that were drilled amounting to 4,751 metres of drilling.
 Two zones of potentially economic gold mineralisation have been established down to a depth of approximately 200 metres, each with an estimated strike length of approximately 150 metres.

-Work commenced on sinking a 3m by 2m shaft in the 3rd quarter of 2012 and as at March 18, 2013 the shaft had reached a depth of 90m and work on excavating the 90m level station had commenced.
-Once this has been completed the shaft will continue to be sunk to its target depth of 120m below surface and a station cut at this level.
+Work commenced on sinking a 3m by 2m shaft in the 3rd quarter of 2012 and the shaft has reached the target depth of 120m.
 During shaft sinking operations, the shaft encountered a mineralized quartz shear with a near vertical orientation.
 As the shaft sinking extended below 40m, this quartz shear swelled and occupied the full width of the shaft.
 This zone of mineralisation has persisted down to 60m and on assay returned an average grade of 6.0g/t gold.
 The sulphide intensity of this mineralised shear exposed by the shaft between the 60m and 90m levels appear to have weakened but the shear structure remains intact.
 Underground diamond drilling will be undertaken to evaluate the mineralisation of this structure.

 Mascot Project Area

 The Mascot Project Area comprises three existing shafts (Mascot, Penzance and Eagle Vulture) which extend down to various depths of up to 450 metres.
 These shafts and other infrastructure need extensive rehabilitation.
 Production at these shafts ceased decades ago due to a combination of political difficulties and the limitations of the technology that was then available.
 Blanket Mine Management believes that the application of modern exploration and processing techniques may allow some or all of these shafts to operate profitably for a period of time, and not just at the prevailing high gold price.
-Priority has been given to the rehabilitation and installation of infrastructure at Mascot and Eagle Vulture shafts.
-Work at Penzance has been deferred pending completion of work and underground development at Eagle Vulture and Mascot.
+Priority has been given to the rehabilitation and installation of infrastructure at Mascot.
+Work at Penzance and Eagle Vulture has been deferred pending completion of work and underground development at Mascot.

 Mascot was previously mined down to approximately 300 metres, exploiting an ore body which narrowed continuously with depth.
 The decrease in the extent of the mined out ore at depth is thought to have been the result of limitations on mining localised low ore grades and thereby not exposing the full extent of the mineralized zone.
 Previous drilling undertaken by Blanket has indicated the existence of two further mineralised zones, one on either side of the mined out area.